qiskit-community/MicroQiskit/README.md

     counts = results.get_counts()     # Qiskit

 This multi-stage process allows for the many possible ways of running circuits and extracting results in Qiskit.
-But in Aether, there is only one way to run the circuit: using Aether's built in simulator.
+But in MicroQiskit, there is only one way to run the circuit: using MicroQiskit's built in simulator.
 This allows for a simpler syntax.

-    counts = simulate(qc,shots,get='counts')        # Aether
+    counts = simulate(qc,shots,get='counts')        # MicroQiskit

 It is also possible to extract the memory and statevector with `get='memory'` and `get='statevector'`, respectively.
-Note that complex numbers $a + i b$ in the latter are represented by the list `[a,b]` in Aether, rather than `a + bj` as in Qiskit.
+Note that complex numbers $a + i b$ in the latter are represented by the list `[a,b]` in MicroQiskit, rather than `a + bj` as in Qiskit.

 ### Available gates

-Quantum gates are added to circuits in Aether in the same way as in Qiskit.
-The main difference is that the set of available gates in Aether is limited to `x`, `cx`, `rx`, and `h`.
+Quantum gates are added to circuits in MicroQiskit in the same way as in Qiskit.
+The main difference is that the set of available gates in MicroQiskit is limited to `x`, `cx`, `rx`, and `h`.
 All others can be created if and when required from this basic set.